scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Ended up having regular food for both lunch and dinner because we had lunch provided by work today and I was out for pub trivia.

+### Day 136

+Full day of soylent!
+Hm hm hm good!
+Going to need to make a new batch tomorrow though.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/